ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Starting with the London update, every block has a base fee, the minimum per gas price for inclusion in this block.
 The base fee is calculated by a formula that compares the size of the previous block (the amount of gas used for all the transactions) with a target size.
 If the block size is higher than the target, there is more demand for inclusion in the blockchain than supply so the base fee, is increased.
 If the block size is lower than the target then there is more supply of block space than demand, so the base fee is decreased.
-This base fee is "burned", removed from circulation.
+This base fee is "burned", removing it from circulation.

 Transactions can either specify a gas price using the old mechanism, or specify two other parameters: